unexist/blog/_drafts/domain-storytelling.md

 I had ambitious plans for it and wanted to explain the general topic, cover the necessary basics and demonstrate the differences of both on a slightly contrived example later on.

-I added more and more tech to it and quickly ran into trouble explaining how everything is set up and also what the actual usecase is supposed to do.
+I added more and more tech to it and quickly ran into trouble explaining, how everything is set up and also what the actual usecase is supposed to do.

-So in this follow-up post I want to demonstrate the visualization format [Domain Storytelling][] based on my previous example and introduce you to its unique way of conveying information.
+So in this follow-up post I want to demonstrate a visualization format, that breaks down a story into steps and also provides a nice interface to step through the each of them.

+Let us say hello to [Domain Storytelling][].

 ### Get the whole story

+Conveying information is always difficult.

+When you start with a textual format, you have to make assumptions about what the targeted audience already knows and usually just end up with they are your equal.

+> If I Had More Time, I Would Have Written a Shorter Letter
+<cite>Blaise Pascal</cite>

+Selecting the right amount of information either you need lots of pages and people are kist afraid of reading your whole spec or you provide some kin do diagram, which is really difficult to understand, when you didn't participate in its creation.

+Conveying information textual is sometimes difficult based on my previous example and introduce you to its unique way of conveying information.

 Every good story starts with a first step: